Traveling with Children

-Unaccompanied Child Form: The parent, guardian, or legal custodian of the child must complete and sign the Unaccompanied Child Form, in person at the originating Land to Air Express station, authorizing the child to make the trip.
-The form must be returned to the station manager on duty.
-The form specifically names the person authorizing the trip, the designated person meeting the child at the destination station, and the telephone number(s) at which both persons may be contacted.
-It must also provide an emergency contact name and telephone number in the event it is needed.
+- Parent, Guardian or Legal Custodian of the child must complete and sign the Unaccompanied Child Form authorizing the child to make the trip and return this to the Customer Service Supervisor on duty.
+This form specifically names the person authorizing the trip and the person meeting the child at the destination station and the telephone number(s) at which this person may be contacted.
+It also provides an emergency contact name and telephone number in the event it is needed.

 Child Safety Seats

 Customers are welcome to use child safety seats for bus travel with children on Land to Air Express buses.
 Parents traveling with children who do not require a ticket may travel with the child in the adjoining seat at no cost unless seating capacity becomes an issue.
 At that point the driver will ask the customer to hold the child and check the car seat underneath the coach to make room for ticketed passengers.
 In order to guarantee use of the adjoining seat the space must be purchased at the discounted child fare.
 You should ensure that your child seat has been approved for use in a motor vehicle, and is used in accordance with the manufacturer’s instructions.